Guest Perspective: Hospitalists’ role in providing high quality care for patients admitted with COPD

 Posted on July 19, 2016 |

-Guest author Valerie G. Press, MD, MPH, FHM, FAAP, FACP is Assistant Professor, Section of General Internal Medicine at the University of Chicago and is a PRAXIS Advisory Board member.
+Guest author Valerie G. Press, MD, MPH, FHM, FAAP, FACP is Associate Professor, Section of General Internal Medicine at the University of Chicago and is a PRAXIS Advisory Board member.
 Dr. Press is an active researcher with interests in health literacy, health disparities, adolescent health, women’s health and community outreach.
 Her current research projects focus on patient self-management education and health literacy in patients with asthma and COPD.
 She is also an author of one of our most popular Resource Repository items: the Society of Hospital Medicine COPD Implementation Toolkit.

 The Centers for Medicare & Medicaid Services’ Hospital Readmission Reduction Program (HRRP) has already had one very important success, which is putting COPD on hospitals’ agendas.
 Despite being the third leading cause of death from chronic disease and the third leading cause of readmissions among the Medicare population, COPD as a disease had failed to garner the attention that other chronic diseases, such as congestive heart failure, had across the spectrum of care.
 This attention includes quality improvement initiatives, administrative priorities, pay for performance, among other types of care priorities.